-(a) With in 30 days of the effective date of this section, all law and peace enforcement officers, and agents charged with protecting and serving citizens of Washington state for any reason must wear badge or body cameras as part of their standard equipment in the state of Washington.
+- (a) Within thirty days of the effective date of this section, all law enforcement and peace officers, and agents charged with protecting and serving citizens of Washington state for any reason must wear a badge or body cameras as part of their standard equipment in the state of Washington.
 This will hold accountable law and peace enforcement officers, agents charged with protecting and serving citizens of Washington state, and the people of Washington state for their actions.
-Full compliance with this subsection shall be completed within a year of the effective date of this section.

-(b) Recorded video evidence of impairment or determination of culpability in an accident must accompany THC concentration results tested under RCW 46.61.502 and 46.61.506 when presented as evidence in criminal or civil trial.
+Full compliance with this subsection shall be completed within a year of the effective date of this section. - (b) Recorded video evidence of impairment or determination of culpability in an accident must accompany THC concentration results tested under RCW 46.61.502 and 46.61.506 when presented as evidence in a criminal or civil trial.

 NEW SECTION.
 Sec.
-41. Industrial cannabis hemp farmers, manufacturers, processors, and distributors are not subject to any special zoning requirement, licensing fee, or tax that is excessive, discriminatory, or prohibitive.
+39. Industrial cannabis hemp farmers, manufacturers, processors, and distributors are not subject to any special zoning requirement, licensing fee, or tax that is excessive, discriminatory, or prohibitive.

 NEW SECTION.
 Sec.
-42. A new section is added to 69.51 RCW to read as follows:
+40. A new section is added to chapter 69.51 RCW to read as follows:

 Cannabis hemp medicinal preparations are restored to the list of available medicines in Washington state.
-Licensed physicians shall not be penalized for, nor restricted from, prescribing or recommending cannabis hemp for medical purposes to any patient, regardless of age.
-No tax shall be applied to prescribed cannabis hemp medicinal preparations.
+Licensed physicians shall not be penalized for nor restricted from prescribing or recommending cannabis hemp for medical purposes to any patient, regardless of age.
+A tax shall not be applied to prescribed cannabis hemp medicinal preparations.
 Medical research shall be encouraged.
-No recommending physician is subject to any professional licensing review or hearing as a result of recommending or approving medical use of cannabis hemp marijuana.
+A physician is not subject to any professional licensing review or hearing as a result of recommending or approving the medical use of cannabis hemp marijuana.

 NEW SECTION.
 Sec.
-43. A new section is added to 69.51 RCW to read as follows:
+41. A new section is added to chapter 69.51 RCW to read as follows:

-(1) No permit, license, or tax is required for the noncommercial cultivation, transportation, distribution, or consumption of cannabis hemp.

-(2) Testing for inactive and/or inert residual cannabis metabolites shall not be required for employment or insurance, nor be considered in determining employment, other impairment, or intoxication.

-(3) Use of cannabis hemp products for religious or spiritual purposes is considered an inalienable right; and is protected by the full force of the state and United States Constitutions.
+- (1) A permit, license, or tax is not required for the noncommercial cultivation, transportation, distribution, or consumption of cannabis hemp. - (2) Testing for inactive and/or inert residual cannabis metabolites shall not be required for employment or insurance, nor be considered in determining employment, other impairment, or intoxication. - (3) The use of cannabis hemp products for religious or spiritual purposes is considered an inalienable right and is protected by the full force of the Washington state and United States Constitutions. - (4) Commerce in cannabis hemp euphoric products is limited to adults twenty-one years of age and older, and is regulated in a manner analogous to the wine provisions of Title 66 RCW.
+For the purpose of distinguishing personal from commercial production:

-(4) Commerce in cannabis hemp euphoric products is limited to adults twenty-one years of age and older, and is regulated in a manner analogous to the wine provisions of Title 66 RCW.
-For the purpose of distinguishing personal from commercial production, ninety-nine flowering female plants and twelve pounds of dried, cured cannabis hemp flowers, including bud, but not the leaf, produced per adult twenty-one years of age and older, per year is considered personal use.
+Ninety-nine flowering female plants and twelve pounds of dried, cured cannabis hemp flowers, including bud, but not the leaf, produced per adult twenty-one years of age and older, per year is considered personal use.

 NEW SECTION.
 Sec.
-44. A new section is added to 69.51 RCW to read as follows:
+42. A new section is added to chapter 69.51 RCW to read as follows: